privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

   partition id.
 * `interestGroupNames`, null or a map, whose keys and values are strings.
 * `keys`, null or a map, whose keys and values are strings.
-* `renderUrls`, null or a map, whose keys and values are strings.
+* `renderURLs`, null or a map, whose keys and values are strings.
-* `adComponentRenderUrls`, null or a map, whose keys and values are strings.
+* `adComponentRenderURLs`, null or a map, whose keys and values are strings.

 1. Use `request context` as the context to decrypt `encrypted response` and obtain `framed response`, returning failure if decryption fails.
 1. Remove and extract the first 5 bytes from `framed response` as the framing header (described in {{framing}}), removing them from `framed response`.